intel/kernel-fuzzer-for-xen-project/README.md

 export AFL_KILL_SIGNAL=15
 ```

-If you decide to you plain AFL you need to patch it with the KF/x provided patch as such:
+If you decide to use plain AFL you need to patch it with the KF/x provided patch as such:
 ```
 cd AFL
 patch -p1 < ../patches/0001-AFL-Xen-mode.patch